hannibal002/SkyHanni/FEATURES.md

   + SkyBlock Command `/tp` to check the play time still works

 ## Misc
-+ Allow to copy, paste, and mark selected text in signs (not visual, but it's working still)
++ Allow to paste text from clipboard in signs
 + Pet Display (showing the currently selected pet as GUI element, without any fancy XP or level or percentage, but with auto-pet support)
 + Hiding exp Bottles lying on the ground.
++ **Real Time**
-+ **Real Time** - Display the current computer time, a handy feature when playing in full-screen mode.
+  + Display the current computer time, a handy feature when playing in full-screen mode.
 + Highlight the voidling extremist in pink color.
 + Highlight millenia aged blaze color in red
 + Option to hide all damage splashes, from anywhere in Skyblock.